What's the difference?

 Cytotoxicity testing.
 A food allergen is added to your blood sample.
 A technician then checks the sample under the microscope to see if white cells in the blood "die."

 Sublingual or subcutaneous provocative challenge.
 It's similar to a skin test, but the sample of food allergen goes under your tongue or gets injected under your skin.

 Immune complex assay.
 This blood test looks for groups of certain antibodies bound to the food allergen.
 But these clusters normally form as part of food digestion, and everyone, if tested with a sensitive enough measurement, has them.

 IgG subclass assay.
 This blood test looks specifically for certain kinds of IgG antibody, but they're part of a normal immune response.

 Treatment for Food Allergies

-In highly allergic people even minuscule amounts of a food allergen (for example, 1/44,000 of a peanut kernel) can prompt an allergic reaction.
-Other less sensitive people may be able to tolerate small amounts of a food to which they are allergic.
+The main way to deal with food allergies is to avoid them.
+For highly allergic people, even tiny amounts of an allergen (as little as 1/44,000 of a peanut kernel) can trigger a reaction.
+Less-sensitive people may be able to have small amounts of a food that they're allergic to.